Public Beta

 Subclusters and headlines H2-H3

 Clusters can be nested.
 For example, a Capture Base “CB1” may contain an attribute of type Reference to another Capture Base “CB2”.
 The cluster “CB2” is then a subcluster of the cluster “CB1” with the headline “H2”.
-The swiyu app will display up to three levels; any further nested clusters will be displayed as if they were on level three.
+The swiyu Wallet will display up to three levels; any further nested clusters will be displayed as if they were on level three.

 Array object clusters